Tourism Fernie Home Page

 A day to celebrate and reflect on Canada's history, heritage and community with family friendly activities and entertainment at Fernie Aquatic Centre.

 Canada Day has always been a popular day for Fernie to gather and celebrate friendship and fun.
-In recognition of our location within the Ktunaxa Amakis, the day begins with a flag raising ceremony at Fernie City Hall followed by a Reconciliation Walk to the celebration grounds around the Fernie Aquatic Centre.
+In recognition of our location within the Amakis Ktunaxa, the day begins with a flag raising ceremony at Fernie City Hall followed by a Reconciliation Walk to the celebration grounds around the Fernie Aquatic Centre.

 Please note that due to high fire risk in the summer months, Fernie does not have a fireworks display for Canada Day.